 Assessment strategies To use digital technologies for formative and summative assessment.
-To enhance the diversity and suitability of assessment formats and approaches.
-(DigCompEdu)
+To enhance the diversity and suitability of assessment formats and approaches. (from DigCompEdu)

-Explorer (Level A) is aware of digital technologies that can be used for or integrated in formative and summative assessment formats uses digital technologies for traditional assessment strategies (e.g. to create assessment tasks which are then administered in paper-format) interest in using digital technologies for new forms of assessments Expert (Level B) knows a range of digital assessment formats and can identify digital technologies that are suited for formative or summative assessment uses various digital assessment formats (e.g. quizzes, e-portfolio, games) eagerness to explore digital technologies for assessment formats

-Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Pioneer (Level C) can identify and match a variety of digital technologies to formative and summative assessment formats according to the respective use cases. is aware of their benefits and drawbacks is able to purposefully integrate digital and non-digital assessment formats and develop new innovative digital assessment formats in line with respective learning outcomes. critically reflects on his/her use of digital technologies for assessment and adapts his/her strategies accordingly creative approach to develop suitable, new forms of assessment strategies and formats
+Explorer (Level A) is aware of digital technologies that can be used for or integrated in formative and summative assessment formats uses digital technologies for traditional assessment strategies (e.g. to create assessment tasks which are then administered in paper-format) interest in using digital technologies for new forms of assessments Expert (Level B) knows a range of digital assessment formats and can identify digital technologies that are suited for formative or summative assessment uses various digital assessment formats (e.g. quizzes, e-portfolio, games) eagerness to explore digital technologies for assessment formats Pioneer (Level C) can identify and match a variety of digital technologies to formative and summative assessment formats according to the respective use cases. is aware of their benefits and drawbacks is able to purposefully integrate digital and non-digital assessment formats and develop new innovative digital assessment formats in line with respective learning outcomes. critically reflects on his/her use of digital technologies for assessment and adapts his/her strategies accordingly creative approach to develop suitable, new forms of assessment strategies and formats